 Since 1897, Pratt Institute's Saturday Art School has been offering a broad range of classes for children and teens.
 Saturday Art School students are encouraged to explore a variety of media, techniques, and approaches.
 This program continues to validate our belief that opportunities to learn art and design should be available to children of all ages.
 Saturday Art School is a teaching and learning laboratory; most classes are taught by art and design education students who are supervised by faculty.

-This year, our fall program is offered online.
+This fall, some classes for youth ages 12-18 will be available in-person and many others will be offered online.
 Our decision is guided by our commitment to the highest quality education and the health and safety of our community.
 The Saturday Art School program continues to validate our belief that opportunities to learn art and design should be available to all ages, whether online or in-person.
-Our online studio-based program is delivered using a synchronous and asynchronous approach, which includes live demonstrations, structured in-class work time and one-on-one virtual instruction.
-It is carefully designed for completion at home.
+Our online studio-based classes are delivered using a synchronous approach, which includes live demonstrations, structured in-class work time and virtual instruction.
+These classes are carefully designed for completion at home.

 Classes and Curriculum

 All classes meet from 10 AM–12 PM for two 10-week semesters, fall and spring.
 Instructors explore new ideas and projects each semester and year, as participants may take classes many times.
 See Classes and Curriculum to learn more.
-This year, our fall program is offered online, and information about spring courses will be available later this fall.
+Information about spring courses will be available later this fall.

 For a complete listing of class dates, see Calendar to learn more.